The International (esports)

-The International (TI) is an annual world championship tournament for the five-on-five esports video game Dota 2.
-Produced by the game's developer Valve, the International is the final event of the Dota Pro Circuit (DPC) and consists of 20 teams: 12 based on final results from the DPC; six from North America, South America, Southeast Asia, China, Eastern Europe, and Western Europe regional leagues; and two from last-chance qualifiers.
-The International was first held at Gamescom in 2011 to promote the game's release.
-It was then held annually in Seattle, where Valve is headquartered, until it began to be hosted internationally again starting with The International 2018.
+The International (TI) is an annual esports world championship for the five-on-five video game Dota 2.
+Produced by the game's developer Valve, it serves as the culminating event of the professional Dota 2 season and currently features 16 teams.
+The International was first held in Germany at the 2011 Gamescom to promote the game's release.
+It was then held in Seattle, where Valve is headquartered, until it began to be hosted internationally again starting with The International 2018 in Vancouver.

-The tournament's prize pool has been crowdfunded via a battle pass system within the game since 2013, with a quarter of all revenue from it directly going towards it.
-Internationals have the largest single-tournament prize pool of any esport event, with largest reaching US$40 million.
-The most recent champion is Tundra Esports, who won The International 2022.
-OG is only repeat winner in the tournament's history, winning The International 2018 and 2019.
+The tournament's prize pool has been crowdfunded via transactions within the game since 2013, with a quarter of all revenue from it directly going towards it.
+Internationals have the largest single-tournament prize pool of any esport event, with its largest reaching US$40 million in 2021.
+The most recent champion is Team Falcons, who won The International 2025, with OG, Team Spirit, and Team Liquid each having won two Internationals since its inception.